Reading time: 10 min.

 While your scalp hair growth cycle can take almost a decade to complete, the eyebrow growth cycle is much shorter.
 Its growth phase lasts, on average, 2-3 months, its transition phase takes about 2-3 weeks, while its shedding phase 2-3 months long as well [3].

-This means that once the reason your eyebrows fell out has been eliminated (through treatment, supplementation, exposure cessation, etc.), you should normally be able to see new hair growth after about 3 months.
+This means that once the cause of your eyebrow loss has been treated, you should normally be able to see new hair growth after about 3 months.
 However, this can take longer if your hair follicles have been damaged and need to recover (e.g. from overplucking).

 Since your eyebrows gain approximately 0.12-0.14 mm a day in their growth phase [3], it may take some patience to get them back to full size.
 But if more than 4 months have passed and there is still no sign of regrowth, it is best to see a trichologist for diagnosis and personalised treatment.